 Apple Pruning Demonstration

 Stan McCumber and Jenny Wright, veteran apple tree pruners from Unity will lead the demonstration.
-This event is FREE and open to the Public.

 Apple Pruning Manuals by Jenny Wright